UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/alignment.md

 bwa index
 ```

-Using this particular process you can usually just run the command on the fasta file and the index will be called by the same filename.
+Using this particular process you can usually just run the command on the fasta file and the index will be called by the same file-name.
 However in this case, we will name the index "Celegans_chrI" by using the `-p` flag/parameter Now that we’ve had a look, type to following command which will take a few minutes to run.

 ```
 bwa index ~/WGS/chrI.fa -p Celegans_chrI